boan-anbo/zotero-title-without-articles/README.md

 You can customize the list of leading articles to remove in the plugin preferences:

-1. Go to Tools → Add-ons
-2. Find "Title Without Articles" and click "Preferences"
+1. Preferences → General → "Title Without Articles" _or_ Right-click select "Preferences" under "Title Without Articles"
-3. Modify the list of articles as needed (default: `a, an, the`)
+2. Modify the list of articles as needed (default: `a, an, the`)
    - Add articles from any language: `el, la, le, der, die, das`
    - Or any leading words you want to ignore for sorting: `on, in, at`

 Note: Only words at the **beginning** of titles are removed.
 "The Great Gatsby" becomes "Great Gatsby", but "Journey to the West" remains unchanged.

-## Development

-For development instructions, see [DEVELOPMENT.md](DEVELOPMENT.md).

 ## License